 We are hoping that this tradition may continue into the future!

 Some no Komichi is a bi-annual event celebrating the dyeing and making of kimono.
 The event takes place in Tokyo’s Nakai district, an area with a longstanding history in kimono making, and is held usually around February (and sometimes in November too, as a smaller version of the February edition).
 During the event, the whole area becomes a gallery, and all the participating studios make noren textiles and display them on the street, so visitors can admire their works and their techniques.
 Sometimes there are English guided tours of the outdoor galleries and river gallery.
 Nakai is an area that is usually closed to people who don’t have an appointment, so the festival is a rare opportunity to see all the different textile dyeing and printing techniques.

 The number of ateliers participating in the events is stunning, this map shows an overview of the participating ateliers in the 2018 February edition.
 There are studios in Nakai specializing in different techniques such as: Okinawan Bingata, Edo Komon, Tie-dye (Shibori-zome), Natural plant dyes (Kusaki-zome), Stencil dyeing (Kata-zome), and hand painting called Yuzen (Yuzen-zome).

-During the event, a kimono fashion show is organized, in which kimono designed by students and teachers at our university are showed by models recruited from within the university.
-The show forms a great opportunity to see kimono work made at our university up close, a rare occasion!
+From 2016 to 2018, a kimono fashion show was organized, in which kimono designed by students and teachers at our university were shown by models recruited from within the university.
+The show presented a great opportunity to see kimono work made at our university up close, a rare occasion!

 During the Transboundary Fashion Seminar 4.2 we visited Some no Komichi under the guidance of Sheila Cliffe, who has been a co-organizer of the event for many years.
 If you are in town during the event, please don’t hesitate to visit and have a look at the wonderful heritage on display!